CBSE Class 10th Exam Date:01 Jan' 26 - 14 Feb' 26

 Sharing section-wise analysis, the teacher added that both of the unseen passage portions in Section A were trivial and needed a little thought.
 The inferential questions required considerable thought and could be easily misinterpreted.
 Analysis, deductive reasoning, and critical thinking were the foundations of the questions.

 The grammar in Section B was easy, and the writing tasks in the form of a letter to the editor and a complaint letter were both manageable.
 However, the analytical paragraphs were relevant to current issues.
-The writing section included familiar topics, and gave students enough opportunity to express themselves.
+The writing section included familiar topics and gave students enough opportunity to express themselves.

 Although the literature portion seemed simple, the inferential questions required considerable thought and could be easily misinterpreted, she said.
-“It was rather time-consuming and safe to say that even if the literature component was rather straightforward, the students still needed to do an extensive analysis of it.
+“It was rather time-consuming, and safe to say that even if the literature component was rather straightforward, the students still needed to do an extensive analysis of it.
 There was a good mix of knowledge, quantitative, and application-based problems in the question paper.”

-The Principal of Modern Public School, Shalimar Bagh, Ms Alka Kapur said, that after the exam, many students came to us for the evaluation of the CBSE board exam for Hindi Class 10.
+The Principal of Modern Public School, Shalimar Bagh, Ms Alka Kapur, said that after the exam, many students came to us for the evaluation of the CBSE board exam for Hindi Class 10.
 Few students believe that the test strikes a reasonable balance, while others claim that the reading from the passage proved to be more challenging than the grammatical section.

 Every student feels that the three-hour time limit on the Hindi paper offered a substantial challenge to writing proficiency and required strong time management.
-Students' remarks indicate that the majority of the literary portion's questions were taken from the NCERT syllabus, which was quite simple to understand and had good effort.
+Students' remarks indicate that the majority of the literary portion's questions were taken from the NCERT syllabus, which was quite simple to understand and showed good effort.
 It is anticipated that today's question paper might be a significant test of the students' preparations, with a balanced blend of basic and intriguing questions.

-As stated by Ms Roma Suri, Head of the Department, English and & Muneeza Abbas, PGT English, Shiv Nadar School, Noida.
+As stated by Ms Roma Suri, Head of the Department, English, and & Muneeza Abbas, PGT English, Shiv Nadar School, Noida.
 The Grade 10 English Language & Literature Board paper 2023 commenced with a rather familiar passage of mankind’s fascination with gold.
 The passage had been read by a lot of students; hence, there was a great deal of morale-boosting at the outset of the paper.
 However, the inferential questions in the first passage were rather confusing, and more than one answer appeared to be the right option.
 (Question 3 & 9).

-CBSE 10th English Language & Literature exam was held for 40 marks for 2 hours.
+The CBSE 10th English Language & Literature exam was held for 40 marks for 2 hours.
 The English question paper contains three sections.
 Students had to complete 50 questions.
 Geeta Khokaran, PGT English at VidyaGYan, has said that the English question paper was per the CBSE's guidelines and directives.
-She termed it a 'well designed, and balanced paper', and all the questions were inclusive and catered to all the students.
+She termed it a 'well-designed and balanced paper', and all the questions were inclusive and catered to all the students.

-Aashika Thakur, a student of Geeta Bal Bharti, Rajgarh Colony, Delhi, said she is happy and satisfied with her performance in English exam.
+Aashika Thakur, a student of Geeta Bal Bharti, Rajgarh Colony, Delhi, said she is happy and satisfied with her performance in the English exam.
 The paper was easy but a little lengthy.
 She said those who have answered the question paper on the basis of the questions’ weightage would be able to secure good marks.

-As per students, the English paper was tough.
+As per the students, the English paper was tough.
 They described it as the toughest and most confusing one.
 Anand Mohan, a Kendriya Vidyalaya student, said that questions numbers 13 & 14 were a bit confusing.
 Section C (Literature) had similar options.
 Students had to depend on the CBSE English answer key for the right answers.
 Overall, the paper was difficult and confusing.
 Only section B (Grammar) scored one.

 The CBSE 10th Class Hindi paper will be held for 40 marks.
 Students need to complete the exam in 90 minutes.
 The paper had three sections.
-As per The Times Now News, a teacher from DPS commented that as teachers who know the subject and have taught it, the paper was pretty easy.
+As per The Times Now News, a teacher from DPS commented that, as teachers who know the subject and have taught it, the paper was pretty easy.
 If students had studied well, they would've easily solved it.

 As per The TimesNow News, the CBSE Computer Application exam was easy and doable.
-Experts stated that all questions were according to the syllabus, and if students were with the concepts, they could have easily solved the paper on time.
+Experts stated that all questions were according to the syllabus, and if students were familiar with the concepts, they could have easily solved the paper on time.

 The social science question paper carried 40 marks, and students were given 90 minutes to solve 50 questions out of 60.
-The question paper had four sections (Sections A, B, C and D).
+The question paper had four sections (Sections A, B, C, and D).
 There was no negative marking; each question carries equal marks.

 The overall difficulty level of the questions was average (reported Indian Express).